Intelligent-Silicon/Solar-Panel-Invertors/powereventdetail.md

 [![Trolling](https://img.youtube.com/vi/7pSqk-XV2QM/0.jpg)](https://youtu.be/7pSqk-XV2QM)

 So the general opinion of a DC Overvoltage event is the solar panels generate more DC power than the inverter can handle.
-Thats fine, except it shouldnt happen at 9am on Feb morning, maybe around lunchtime on a bright sunny day at the height of summer, but not Feb coming out of winter.
+Thats fine, except it shouldnt happen at 9am on a Feb morning, maybe around lunchtime on a bright sunny day at the height of summer, but not Feb coming out of winter.

 Could it also be caused by a lightening strike?
 Perhaps, but there werent any thunderstorms at 9am on Feb 10 2020, or on any of the other days around the time the overvoltage events were generated.